Where culturally-centered learning meets production-ready infrastructure — build ventures, test pilots, and create media that tells your story.

 SSLP Venture Hub at Fraser Street Studios

-The Supports for Student Learning Program (SSLP) is a no-cost after school program with mentorship for Black Youth in BC that aims to support youth in their journey to post-secondary education.
+The Supports for Student Learning Program (SSLP) is a no-cost after school program with mentorship for Black youth in BC that aims to support youth in their journey to post-secondary education.

 - Professional studio and community space in East Vancouver powering Venture Hub outputs